SAP-samples/datasphere-fedml/dbconnection.md

 ## Pre-requisite:

+config.json file present in main path

-For Fedml-databricks only: SAP Datasphere config can be stored in a secure manner in the form of Databricks Secret - this step is optional, but recommended for security. <BR>
+If using fedml-databricks: SAP Datasphere config stored in a secure manner in the form of Databricks Secret.  <BR>

-**<u>SAP Datasphere config</u>**
+**<u>SAP Datasphere config.json</u>**
 ```
 {